 Although Afghanistan has made gains in child and maternal survival, child mortality remains high and family planning use remains low.
 In Afghanistan, the SHOPS Plus Project supports the Afghan Social Marketing Organization (ASMO) to market and distribute a variety of health products, including child health and family planning products.
 Between March and September 2017, ASMO implemented four marketing campaigns to increase awareness and encourage use of five family planning and child health products: oral contraceptive pills, injectable contraceptives, condoms, oral rehydration salts, and chlorine water treatment solution.
-In 2018, ASMO will launch two additional marketing campaigns focused on maternal and child health products: iron folate tablets and a new oral rehydration salts and zinc co-pack.
+In 2019, ASMO will implement two additional marketing campaigns focused on family planning and child health products: a new oral rehydration salts and zinc co-pack and another campaign on its pill and injectable contraceptive brand.

 The overall objective of this research effort is to understand the effectiveness of ASMO’s marketing campaigns.
 The research measured and explored: